niemopen/ntac-admin/examples/src/Augmentation/README.md

   * A subset schema is a collection of model components intended for extension and reuse
   * A message schema defines the content of a message format; not intended for extension
   * There is no difference in the corresponding CMF
 * A subset schema has attribute wildcards in *structures.xsd* and *niem-xs.xsd*
   * `<xs:anyAttribute processContents="strict"/>` says that any type may be augmented with an attribute; we promise to define that attribute in the message schema
   * The IC-ISM hack is removed
 * A message schema has no wildcards in *structures.xsd*
-  * Types in *structures.xsd* include individual attributes as needed.  `SimpleObjectAttributeGroup` is empty.
+  * Types in *structures.xsd* include individual attributes as needed.
-  * Message schemas do not need proxy types and so do not need the *niem-xs.xsd* adapter schema document.

 * Attribute augmentations are defined in the model
-  * By `appinfo:AttributeAugmentation` in the augmenting XSD
   * By `appinfo:augmentingNamespace` in the augmented XSD
   * By an `AugmentationRecord` in CMF
 * There is a new *reference attribute* concept and a new `Ref` representation term.
 An attribute named `fooRef` has a list of references to elements of type `FooType` (or a derived type).
 * `appinfo:relationshipPropertyIndicator` describes a property that modifies the relationship between its parent and grandparent object.
 It does the same thing as `structures:relationshipMetadata`, but works for any property, not just metadata elements.
 * `structures:appliesToParent` is false for an element that is not a property of its parent.